olivierfriard/boris_docs/material_mkdocs/docs/index.md

 # User guide of **BORIS** the Behavioral Observation Research Interactive Software

-BORIS is an easy-to-use event logging software for video/audio coding and live observations.
-BORIS is a free and open-source software available for GNU/Linux, Windows.
+BORIS is user-friendly software designed for event logging during video/audio coding and live observations.
+It is a free and open-source application that can be used on GNU/Linux and Windows operating systems.

-This user guide apply to the version {{ boris.version }} of BORIS.
+This user guide is applicable to version {{ boris.version }} of BORIS.